navythenerd/awesome-hammerspoon-framework/README.md

     function mod.unload()
       -- Unload all you have created e.g. timers, menubars, ...
-      -- Don't unload keymap manually, this automatically done by kernel end
+      -- Don't unload keymap manually, this will be automatically done by kernel end

     return mod